Breeze/breeze.github.io/doc-js/creating-entities.md

 In this example, we also passed in an optional property *initializer*, a hash that sets the new customer's name: `{name: 'Acme'}`.
 You may not need an *initializer* but it is often the easiest way to simultaneously create and initialize a new entity.

->If the entity key is ***client*** generated, then you **must** specify the key in the initializer ... or you'll likely get an exception.
+>If the entity key is *client-generated*, then you **must** specify the key in the initializer ... or you'll likely get an exception.
 For example, the Northwind `OrderDetail` has a composite key consisting of its parent order id and product id.
 You must set both values *before* adding the new entity to the cache.
 >
 	var newOrderDetail =
 	    manager.createEntity('OrderDetail', {orderId: oid, productId: pid});